huaweicloud/terraform-provider-huaweicloudstack/website/docs/r/lb_monitor_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an .
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new monitor.

 * `pool_id` - (Required) The id of the pool that this monitor will be assigned to.

 * `name` - (Optional) The Name of the Monitor.

-* `tenant_id` - (Optional) Required for admins.
-The UUID of the tenant who owns the monitor.
-Only administrative users can specify a tenant UUID other than their own.
+* `type` - (Required) The type of protocol.
+Converged ELB in Region Type I and Region Type II supports TCP, UDP_CONNECT, or HTTP.
+Non-converged ELB in Region Type II supports TCP, PING, or HTTP.
+    For Region Type I, if protocol of the listener is set to UDP, type of the health check must be set to UDP_CONNECT.
     Changing this creates a new monitor.

-* `type` - (Required) The type of probe, which is PING, TCP, HTTP, or HTTPS, that is sent by the load balancer to verify the member state.
-Changing this creates a new monitor.

-* `delay` - (Required) The time, in seconds, between sending probes to members.
+* `delay` - (Required) The interval in seconds between health check.
+    A valid value is from 1 to 50.

 * `timeout` - (Required) Maximum number of seconds for a monitor to wait for a ping reply before it times out.
 The value must be less than the delay